China–South Korea relations: Controversies over names and history

 The Chinese historical claims surrounding Goguryeo created some tension between Korea and the PRC.
 The PRC government has recently begun the Northeast Project, a controversial research project claiming Goguryeo to be a Chinese tributary state.
 This sparked a massive uproar in South Korea when the project was widely publicized in 2004.
 Reasons for launching the Northeast Project were reportedly the irredentist rhetoric promoted by some South Koreans over China's Northeast provinces coupled with North Korea's UNESCO application for registering Koguryo Tomb murals as its first world heritage site.
 Past president, Roh Moo-Hyun, expressed regret over China's Northeast Project during a meeting with Chinese Premier Wen Jiabao.
 He stated that although it is said to be conducted at the level of academic research institutions, it could have a negative impact on bilateral relations.
 He also requested that the Chinese government take necessary measures in accordance with the agreement made with the South Korean government.

 To counter the Northeast Project, South Korea's government launched the Koguryo Research Foundation and in 2007 rewrote the Korean Bronze Age in history textbooks to have started in 2000 B.C. rather than 1000 B.C.

 Tensions from Goguryeo have also involved Baekdu Mountain, with claims made by South Korean activists and scholars that the mountain is Korean territory.
 In 2009, irredentism reportedly expressed by many South Korean tourists to the Chinese side of the mountain had irked local hosts.
 In 2014, celebrities Kim Soo-hyun and Gianna Jun received backlash after appearing in an ad for Chinese bottled water company Hengda bingquan because Hengda listed the source of its water as "Jang bai shan" (Changbai Mountain) instead of the Korean name.
 Both actors then sought to revoke their ad contracts but Kim later decided to continue with the ad, disappointing many of his fans.

 In 2020, South Korean media outlet JTBC reported that a number of American college prep books described Korea as part of China during the Tang, Ming, and Qing dynasties.
 It also reported that Chinese website Baidu listed Korean activists An Jung-geun, Kim Ku, Yun Bong-gil, and Yun Dong-ju as Korean-Chinese and President Moon Jae-in as "Joseon" and "Korean" before removing "Joseon".
 The South Korean government said it was monitoring the situation.

+South Korea remove the "China (Taiwan)" label from its e-arrival system following protest from Taiwan, which had changed South Korea's name to "Korea (South" in its immigration system.
+Taiwan will remain listed as "Taiwan" in the relevant fields.